Trad, 430 ft (130 m), 3 pitches, Grade II,

 Each year, the USFS monitors for raptor nesting.

-In 2015 and 2016, there was a pair of golden eagles at Bridge Creek Wall.
+A pair of golden eagles regularly nest on Bridge Creek Wall.
 When in effect, starting January 1, PLEASE DO NOT CLIMB or travel within 1/2 mile of Bridge Creek Wall.
 As a reference, the climb Condorphamine Addiction is just outside of this 1/2 mile buffer, and is OK to climb still.
 The closure extends through August 15, but there is active monitoring to determine if the seasonal closure can be lifted earlier.

 In 2014, there was an active pair of peregrine falcons at Snow Creek Wall, but no official closure was put in effect due to the location of the falcons.
 The site will be continually monitored with changes or removal of closures updated as necessary.